oliviawestmacottssw/SSW.Rules.Content/rules/figures---do-you-add-useful-and-concise-figure-text/rule.md

-To print your document:
+[greyBox]  To print your document:
 1. Select File | Print.
 The Print dialog should now show.
 2. Select the number of copies and click Print.
-The file should now print.
+The file should now print.  [/greyBox]
-Figure: Bad Example - Using 'should' implies uncertainty To print your document:
+Figure: Bad Example - Using 'should' implies uncertainty [greyBox]  To print your document:
 1. Select File | Print.
 The Print dialog is shown.
 2. Select the number of copies and click Print.
 The file will now print.
+  [/greyBox]
 Figure: Good example - Using present or future tense implies confidence <br>